wallabag/doc/en/admin/installation/installation.md

 Answering `yes` will reset (i.e. erase) the entire contents of the database and then create a fresh, empty set of database tables.
-If this is your first install of Wallabag, you probably want to answer `yes`, in order to erase the current database and build a fresh database.
+If this is your first install of wallabag, you probably want to answer `yes`, in order to erase the current database and build a fresh database.

-Next, you will be propted to create a new admin user.
+Next, you will be prompted to create a new admin user.

 ### Step 7: Change ownership of certain subdirectories.

-As mentioned above in Step 3 (above), Wallabag (i.e. the webserver and/or PHP) needs write access to certain subdirectories inside `/var/www/wallabag`.
+As mentioned above in Step 3, wallabag (i.e. the webserver and/or PHP) needs write access to certain subdirectories inside `/var/www/wallabag`.

-The simplest way to give Wallabag write access to these directories may be to change the ownership of these directories.
+The simplest way to give wallabag write access to these directories may be to change the ownership of these directories.

 For example, on Ubuntu, you might change the ownership by running the